CheeGY/cheegy.github.io/_posts/2021-01-10-IntroChapterFreemanP1.md

 image: post5.jpg
 use_math: true
 ---
 This note provides key ideas and takeaways from Chapter 1 of the book, "Robust Nonlinear Control Design", by R. Freeman and P. Kokotovic.
-For each idea/concept presented, explicit references (titles, authors etc.) are given immediately after they are discussed.
+For each idea/concept presented, references are stated explicitly (titles, authors etc.).
 This is to facilitate referencing and search in the future.

 ---